barumau/PanGlobish/English/302_Dunish_vs_English.md

 between countries where it is already spoken.

-## Is Dunish just a poor copy of English?
+## Is Panglobish just a poor copy of English?

-Dunish is much more than just a copy of English.
+Panglobish is much more than just a copy of English.

 English is a Germanic language and therefore it is related to other Germanic languages, which are in many ways similar to English but they are independent, separate and definitely not copies of English.